acropup/acropup-UserStyle-CSS-Scripts/README.md

 Improvements to the Google Sheets tab bar:
 - Adds a Scroll Left button to the left side of the tab bar.
-- Reduces unnecessary horizontal spacing along bottom bar.
+- Reduces unnecessary horizontal padding along bottom bar.
 - Hides "Explore" button text.

 ![SheetsGif2]